 ECNP - Extended Contract Net Protocol and PAP - provisional Agreement Protocol are specific approach to solving the combinatorial auction problems.
 As well as IQBM, they also contribute to solving the 1, 2 and 3 DP phases.

-- ECNP extends the protocol with a provisional accepts and provisional rejects and allows CNP backtracking. - PAP also allows provisional bid and withdraw bid.
+ECNP extends the protocol with a provisional accepts and provisional rejects and allows CNP backtracking.
+Planning here is searching through a dynamically constructed AND/OR graph.
+PAP also allows provisional bid and withdraw bid.